ploetz-zeller/symbio-documentation/docs/admin/features/process-design/best-practice-tasks/best-practice-tasks.md

 ## Usage of Best practice tasks in Celonis Importer

 In the use case of Celonis Importer, the Celonis Activities will be imported as a Best practice tasks in Symbio.
-Once imported are available in Symbio and can be referenced to a process Task.
+Once imported they are available in Symbio and can be referenced to a process Task.
 Imported Best practice tasks have a stereotype 'Celonis Activity', they are in a 'In Process' but read-only state.
 That means that the editing is prohibited, but the removal of these elements is allowed.

 For more details, please refer to chapter [Celonis Importer](https://docs.symbioworld.com/admin/services/celonis-importer/usage/).